00adrn/Project-2---Video-Game-Recommender/README.md

 The following are the steps to run the program:

-- Ensure that you have NodeJS and Python 3 installed on your computer, along with Node Package Manager and the numpy, pandas, pyarrow, and joblib installed.
+- Ensure that you have NodeJS and Python 3 installed on your computer, along with Node Package Manager and, on the python side, install numpy, pandas, pyarrow, nltk, scikit-learn and joblib.

 - Open the project in your terminal.